-In the past I have done two posts on how to use Pinnacle PCTV 330e TV Tuner USB stick to view TV (set-top box) signals from Windows x64 operating systems (Windows Vista x64 or Windows 7 x64).
-Yesterday while trying to update the driver from Pinnacle site I realized that with the two earlier posts I haven’t documented all the pieces, so I am writing this updated post.
+In the past, I have done two posts on how to use the Pinnacle PCTV 330e TV Tuner USB stick to view TV (set-top box) signals from Windows x64 operating systems (Windows Vista x64 or Windows 7 x64).
+Yesterday while trying to update the driver from the Pinnacle site I realized that with the two earlier posts I haven’t documented all the pieces, so I am writing this updated post.
 My instructions are for using Tata Sky DTH service (set-top box) that’s available in India and my machine running Windows Vista x64 & Nero 8.0 – the same steps should work for most other DTH services (set-top boxes).

 - Step 2: Connect the Audio & Video output (RCA component connectors) of your set-top box to the audio/video adapter cable (the small black colour pin with wires coming out that is connected on the side of the USB stick on the photo below) using the RCA cable kit purchased in Step 1.
 The small black colour Pinnacle adapter cable is specific to Pinnacle PCTV and is included in the box, you will not get this outside.

 - Step 4: Now it is time to configure your software to receive the signal and view.
 I am using my favourite Nero 8.0 (Nero 9.0 should work as well and provide scheduling capability) software.
-The trick here (which I forgot yesterday while configuring and wasted two hours) is to use the Nero MediaHome software (accessed from Start search menu or from “C:\Program Files (x86)\Nero\Nero8\Nero MediaHome\NeroMediaHome.exe”) and not the Nero Home (whose Easy Setup option doesn’t allow us to set the TV input as composite).
+The trick here (which I forgot yesterday while configuring and wasted two hours) is to use the Nero MediaHome software (accessed from the Start search menu or from “C:\Program Files (x86)\Nero\Nero8\Nero MediaHome\NeroMediaHome.exe”) and not the Nero Home (whose Easy Setup option doesn’t allow us to set the TV input as composite).

 - After running Nero MediaHome, select the TV->Launch Nero TV Wizard.
-In the dialog box that comes, select the video device as “PCTV 330e/8x0e Device”, video input as “Composite”, Audio device as “Use audio from video device”.
-You are good to go, complete rest of the steps and close the dialog box and MediaHome.
+In the dialog box that comes, select the video device as “PCTV 330e/8x0e Device”, video input as “Composite”, and Audio device as “Use audio from video device”.
+You are good to go, complete the rest of the steps and close the dialog box and MediaHome.

-Windows Vista insists on input coming via TV Antenna/Cable, where as in our setup above we are using a set-top box and the TV input comes as composite audio/video signal.
+Windows Vista insists on input coming via TV Antenna/Cable, whereas in our setup above we are using a set-top box and the TV input comes as a composite audio/video signal.
 As I have written in my Windows 7 beta post the above setup (even with a composite audio/video signal) seems to be working for India in Windows 7 Media Center.